 You can copy these filters into DNA and edit them to filter your trace during import.

 Click Syntax warnings under the filter box to list all syntax warnings.

 If both the server and the client are aggregated, the real client IP address is present in the filter expression but the real server IP address is not.
 In such cases, you probably need to change the filter expression manually to use the real server IP address.

 For servers that are not aggregated, the server IP address is present in the filter expression.

-Data sources tab
+Data Sources tab

 Use the Data Sources tab to select the devices that will be used to gather data for this task.
-By default, network packets are gathered from all available data sources.

 In a farm deployment, you can have multiple slaves and NAM Probes connected to them in various configurations (for example, probe1 connected to slave 1, and probe2 connected to slave 2).
 If you are browsing DMI reports (on a master NAM Server), data is downloaded from slave servers and aggregated on the master.
 For packet capture, this screen displays all probes from the master and all slaves.
 It is not known which server in the farm holds a given porting of data.
 If data for a given tcpdump filter is not visible to a given probe, no data is captured on that probe.